hanabi/hanabi.github.io/Reference.md

   * On his next turn, Bob plays the pink 2 from slot 3.
 Bob is immediately surprised that this is not a real 1, but he knows that this kind of thing is allowed and that he should continue to play his remaining 1's.
   * On his next turn, Bob plays the pink 3 from slot 2.
 Bob is again surprised that this is not a real 1, but he knows that this kind of thing is allowed and that he should continue to play his final 1.
   * On his next turn, Bob plays the red 1 from slot 1.

+#### The Pink Play Clue Lie (with a mismatched *Play Clue* that touches other cards)

+* Players can also violate *Pink Promise* if they are giving a *Play Clue* and the lie will be resolved when the player who is clued plays their focused card.
+* For example, in a 3-player game:
+  * Pink 3 and and red 2 are played on the stacks.
+  * Alice clues number 3 to Bob, touching a pink 4 on slot 1 and a blue 3 on slot 2.
+  * Bob immediately plays the card on slot 1, thinking that it is a red 3.
+It is actually the pink 4.
+  * Bob knows that Alice broke *Pink Promise* and that he was lied to, but that it was a *Pink Play Clue Lie*.
+Bob knows that Alice likely did things this way because she wanted a 2-for-1 (to pick up some useful 3 "for free") instead of just a 1-for-1 on just the pink 4.

+#### No Order Chop Moves

+* At the beginning of the game, when you get a clue that touches multiple 1's, you are supposed to play them from right-to-left (in exactly in the same way that you would in a no variant game).
+* Players are not allowed to *Order Chop Move*, because they could be misplaying a pink card.
+(See the following two sections, which are related.)

 #### Pink Fix Clues (on 1's)